-Each non-employee director will receive an annual cash retainer of \$70,040, except for the Board Chair, who will receive an annual cash retainer of \$103,000, for the period July 1, 2022 through June 30, 2023, the same as the amounts for the period July 1, 2021 through June 30, 2022.
+Each non-employee director will receive an annual cash retainer of \$70,040, except for the Board Chair, who will receive an annual cash retainer of \$103,000, for the period July 1, 2023 through June 30, 2024, the same as the amounts paid to our non-employee directors for the period July 1, 2022 through June 30, 2023.
 These retainers are paid quarterly in cash.
 In addition, each director who is a member of a Board committee receives an additional cash retainer for such committee service.